Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Satellite Locations

-51 Force Support Squadron Bus Service from Incheon International Airport to Osan AB, Korea
+51 Force Support Squadron bus service from Incheon International Airport to Osan AB, Korea

 You can transfer between Terminal 1 and Terminal 2 by free shuttle bus, which connects Terminal 1 to Terminal 2 and Terminal 2 to Terminal 1.
 It departs every 5 minutes.
-Total journey is about 15 up to 20 minutes.
+Total journey is about 15 to 20 minutes.
 Stops: Terminal 1: Gate 8, third level.
 Terminal 2: Between Gate 4 and 5, third floor.

-Transportation from Incheon International Airport
+Transportation from Incheon International Airport:

 Public Transportation